misto89/PHP-MVC-Framework/app/views/Readme.txt

-This folder contains, for each controller, a folder contains all possible Views for that controller.
+This folder must contain, for each controller, a folder contains all possible Views for that controller.
+The "header.php" and "footer.php" files, are common for each view.